 Additional airline transfer partners

 Amex MR can also be converted to Delta SkyMiles, Cathay Pacific Asia Miles, Etihad miles and Alitalia MilleMiglia at a ratio of 1,000MR = 750 miles.
-The transfer ratio is lower when compared to Aeroplan or Avios, but this could be practical if you need a top up of points in any of these programs to make a redemption.
+The transfer ratio is lower when compared to Aeroplan or Avios, but this could be practical if you need a top-up of points in any of these programs to make a redemption.
 Delta, in particular, can be a good option as they serve many Canadian cities.

-Converting to Marriott Rewards
+Converting to Marriott Bonvoy

 You can convert 1,000 Amex MR into 1,200 Marriott points which is a decent value.
 Best of all, American Express Platinum cardholders get Gold Elite status which gives you access to room upgrades and late checkout.

-Marriott Rewards points can be booked at all Marriott brand (Marriott, JW, Courtyard, Autograph Collection, Residence Inn, etc.) as well as Ritz Carlton and Starwood brands (Sheraton, Westin, W, Four Points, etc.).
+Marriott Rewards points can be booked at all Marriott brands (Marriott, JW, Courtyard, Autograph Collection, Residence Inn, etc.) as well as Ritz Carlton and Starwood brands (Sheraton, Westin, W, Four Points, etc.).
 There is simply no other hotel loyalty program that gives you access to more properties.

 The best cards to earn American Express Membership Rewards